-Is Google Nest Wifi worth the extra money over Google Wifi?
+Nest Wifi vs. Google Wifi: Which should you buy?

 |white

 As far as aesthetics go, Google Wifi only comes in white.
-The Google Nest Wifi router is also only available in white, however, Google calls it snow.
+The Nest Wifi router is also only available in white.
+However, Google calls it snow.

-The Nest Wifi points are available in snow, mist, and sand colors to better match with the decor of your home.
-This is important because the points will likely be featured more prominently than most other mesh Wi-Fi points thanks to a built-in speaker and microphone.
+The Nest Wifi points are available in snow, mist, and sand colors to better match your home's decor.
+This is important because the points will likely be featured more prominently than most other mesh Wi-Fi points, thanks to a built-in speaker and microphone.

+It's worth keeping in mind that the Nest Wifi points don't have an Ethernet connection, so they can't be used to extend a connection to a wired device, and they can't be connected to the mesh with a wired backhaul.
+If you want this functionality, you'll need to add another Nest Wifi router or Google Wifi instead.

 Each Google Wifi is identical and covers approximately 1,500 square feet.
-The Google Nest Wifi improved on this figure with the router covering approximately 2,200 square feet and the point covering 1,600 square feet.
-You likely won't get any of these numbers in real world usage due to interference that would affect any router, but the takeaway is that the Google Nest Wifi system is capable of covering a larger area with fewer units than Google Wifi.
+The Nest Wifi improved on this figure, with the router covering approximately 2,200 square feet and the point covering 1,600 square feet.
+You likely won't get any of these numbers in real-world usage due to interference that would affect any router, but the takeaway is that the Nest Wifi system can cover a larger area with fewer units than Google Wifi.

-Google Nest Wifi and Google Wifi are compatible with each other.
+Nest Wifi and Google Wifi are compatible with each other.
 This means if you have an existing Nest Wifi or Google Wifi network in place, it can be expanded with either product.
-If you want to upgrade your Google Wifi network to Nest Wifi you don't need to send your Google Wifi routers to recycling.
-You can use them to expand your Wi-Fi network to areas with poor coverage such as a basement or garage.
+If you want to upgrade your Google Wifi network to Nest Wifi, you don't need to send your Google Wifi routers to recycling.
+You can use them to expand your Wi-Fi network to areas with poor coverage, such as a basement or garage.

-If your want to add the functionality of the Nest Wifi points to your Google Wifi network, you can, although you'll only get the speed of Google Wifi.
+If you want to add the functionality of the Nest Wifi points to your Google Wifi network, you can, although you'll only get the speed of Google Wifi.
 Of course, you should place the fastest available router at the center of your network to ensure the best possible speed.

-The Nest Wifi points come with a speaker and microphones built-in so you can access Google Assistant.
-While the speaker isn't Hi-Fi quality, it should be similar to the surprisingly decent Google Home Mini.
+The Nest Wifi Points come with a speaker and microphones built-in so that you can access Google Assistant.
+While the speaker isn't Hi-Fi quality, it should be similar to the surprisingly decent Nest Mini.
 It's a nice addition that each Wi-Fi point also handles the job of a smart speaker.
 This feature can help you reduce the number of electronics you have set up in each room and wire clutter.

-These smart speaker features aren't available in the Nest Wifi routers but adding in a smart speaker with Google Assistant can fill in the gap.
-You'll need to set it all up in the Google Home app (also available on iOS) to get all of your points connected and working.
+These smart speaker features aren't available in the Nest Wifi routers, but adding a smart speaker with Google Assistant can fill in the gap.
+You'll need to set it all up in the Google Home app to get all of your points connected and working.

-Which should you get?
+Nest Wifi vs. Google Wifi: Which should you get?

-Thanks to the additional speed and coverage of the Nest Wifi system, it's the more sensible base to your home mesh network.
-While Google Wifi still has a place to help expand your mesh or provide Ethernet connection at a mesh point, its technical inferiority makes it much less compelling.
-The smart speaker in the Wifi points also increase the value of the Nest system.
-All things considered, the Google Nest Wifi offers a more complete experience with the specs to keep it all running smoothly.
+Google Wifi is a great starter mesh system, and we liked it in our review, but several years have passed, and the second-gen updates haven't done enough to make it a compelling buy over Nest Wifi and even some of the other best mesh Wi-Fi routers.
+Still, Google Wifi is a solid choice for expanding your Nest Wifi mesh thanks to its dual Ethernet ports.
+When it comes down to it, Nest Wifi is faster, has better expansion capabilities, and covers a greater area than Google Wifi.
+If you want to make the most of your internet connection, Nest Wifi will get you there with fewer units and better performance.

 Most versatile